IanKj/google-results/README.md

 3/26/21
 This is the second, difficult, part of the first assignment for HTML/CSS in the Odin Project.
-I don't think it will be too bad at all once I figure out how to structure the results.
-I've already done the header so I can just copy that.
-And there is no footer to implement.
-Search bar goes in the header.
-And there is no responsivity for whatever reason....
+Not mobile friendly at all.
+Need to work on that next.